Philippa Schuyler Papers

 Scope and Contents of the Collection

-The Philippa Schuyler Papers contains correspondence, clippings, concert programs, printed material, scrapbooks, and writings (including typescripts of articles, novels, plays, etc).
+The Philippa Schuyler Collection contains correspondence, clippings, concert programs, printed material, scrapbooks, and writings (including typescripts of articles, novels, and plays as well as musical compositions).

 Arrangement of the Collection